-With the European Project 5GMOBIX (5G for cooperative \& connected automated MOBIlity on X-border corridors), several ITS in Europe and Asia were created respectively reused in 2018.
-The project showcased the benefits of 5G technology for cooperative, connected and automated mobility.
+With the European Project 5GMOBIX (5G for cooperative \& connected automated MOBIlity on X-border corridors), several ITS in Europe and Asia were created or reused in 2018.
+The project showcased the benefits of 5G technology for cooperative, connected, and automated mobility.
 The Spain-Portugal cross-border ITS between Vigo and Porto focused on automated driving maneuvers.
-It was equipped with 2 MEC nodes, 2 center clouds, 5 RSU, 4 traffic radars and 2 pedestrian detectors.
-The ITS Greece-Turkey researched on platooning and the use of external sensors.
-The external infrastructure contains 6 Edge computer, 2 clouds, 4 RSU as well as 2 Lidars.
+It was equipped with 2 MEC nodes, 2 center clouds, 5 RSUs, 4 traffic radars, and 2 pedestrian detectors.
+The ITS Greece-Turkey researched platooning and the use of external sensors.
+The external infrastructure contains 6 edge computers, 2 clouds, 4 RSUs and 2 lidars.
 The ITS in Eindhoven-Helmond in the Netherlands focused on cooperative collision avoidance with extensive use of cameras.
-Therefore, the ITS used 2 MEC servers, 2 cloud systems and more than 50 cameras.
+Therefore, the ITS used 2 MEC servers, 2 cloud systems, and more than 50 cameras.
 The ITS in France were located in Versailles and Paris.
-They focused on infrastructure-assisted driving with 4 MEC nodes, 1 cloud, 2 Lidars as well as 3 cameras.
-The ITS in Berlin and Stuttgart, Germany, researched on RSU-assisted platooning and surround view generation.
-Therefore, the system used 9 RSU, 1 Cloud, 18 cameras and 10 environmental condition sensors.
-The ESPOO urban ITS in Finland focused on extended sensor processing as well as on remote driving.
-The ITS were set up with 2 MEC nodes, 1 cloud, 1 Lidars and 1 camera.
-The researcher of the Jinan ITS in China focused on cloud assisted advanced driving, cloud-assisted platooning as well as remote driving.
-The used equipment were 5 RSU nodes, 1 cloud, 5 Lidars, 6 cameras and 5 radars.
+They focused on infrastructure-assisted driving with 4 MEC nodes, 1 cloud, 2 lidars as well as 3 cameras.
+The ITS in Berlin and Stuttgart, Germany, researched RSU-assisted platooning and surround-view generation.
+Therefore, the system used 9 RSUs, 1 cloud system, 18 cameras, and 10 environmental condition sensors.
+The ESPOO urban ITS in Finland focused on extended sensor processing as well as remote driving.
+The ITS was set up with 2 MEC nodes, 1 cloud system, 1 lidar, and 1 camera.
+The researchers of the Jinan ITS in China focused on cloud-assisted advanced driving, cloud-assisted platooning as well as remote driving.
+The equipment used was 5 RSU nodes, 1 cloud, 5 lidars, 6 cameras, and 5 radars.
 Last, but not least, the cordoned-off ITS Yeonggwang in South Korea focuses on remote driving as well.
-The system used 1 cloud \cite{A.Serrador.2021,.23112021}.
+The system used 1 cloud system \cite{A.Serrador.2021,.23112021}.